-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
+NAR Library & Archives has already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

 Looking for more formal training in renewable energy and green building practices?
 NAR's Green designation provides real estate professionals with the knowledge and awareness of green building principles applied in residences, commercial properties, developments, and communities so that they can list, market, and manage green properties as well as guide buyer-clients in purchasing green homes and buildings.

-For more information, visit the Green Resource Council page.
+For more information, visit the Green REsource Council page.

-Solar Energy Basics, (National Renewal Energy Laboratory, July 2014).
+Solar Energy Basics (National Renewal Energy Laboratory)

 Adding Solar Energy

 Nonprofit group with a mission to educate homeowners and businesses about the economic and environmental benefits of PV solar.

-Planning a Home Solar Electric System, (Energy, 2015).
+Planning a Home Solar Electric System (Energy.gov)

 Please note: While accurate at time of publication, tax credit information can change.
 Please check with Federal, State & Local authorities for the most up-to-date information.